CSP Coordinating Center - Hines, IL

 - A Twin Study of the Effects of the Vietnam Era on Posttraumatic Stress Disorder.
 Authors: Goldberg J, True WR, Eisen SA et al (J Am Med Assoc, 263:1227-1232, 1990)

-The Center expanded its mission in 2007 and now provides coordinating center and study oversight support for a variety of clinical trials in the Clinical Science Research and Development Service CSR&D).
+The center expanded its mission in 2007 and now provides coordinating center and study oversight support for a variety of clinical trials in the Clinical Science Research and Development Service (CSR&D).
 The center coordinates and manages central data monitoring committees for CSR&D-funded clinical trials.
-The center also supports the development, conduct and analysis of studies funded by the Cooperative Clinical Trial Awards Program, a Merit Review Program of CSR&D. The goal of this program is to provide an opportunity for investigators to collaborate with the VA CSP on smaller clinical trials, with the Hines CSP Coordinating Center providing clinical research methods support, and administrative and budgetary management.
+The center also supports the development, conduct and analysis of studies funded by the Cooperative Clinical Trial Awards Program, a Merit Review Program of CSR&D. The goal of this program is to provide an opportunity for investigators to collaborate with VA CSP on smaller clinical trials, with the Hines CSP Coordinating Center providing clinical research methods support, and administrative and budgetary management.
 Such support includes proposal development assistance, study implementation, central coordination of study conduct, data management, interim statistical analyses and study monitoring, and final statistical analyses for study publications.
-The types of clinical trials appropriate for this program include: 1) trials typically funded by the Merit Review Award Program which require the resources of the CSP Center in order to assure proper conduct of the trial, and 2) single or multi-center clinical trials that are smaller in scope and budget than those typically funded by CSP.
+The types of clinical trials appropriate for this program include: 1) trials typically funded by the Merit Review Award Program that require the resources of the CSP Center in order to assure proper conduct of the trial, and 2) single or multi-center clinical trials that are smaller in scope and budget than those typically funded by CSP.

 Facilities and Staff

 The Hines CSP Coordinating Center is located on the campus of the Hines VA Medical Center, 12 miles west of downtown Chicago.
 Personnel who contribute to the design, conduct, and management of CSP studies include biostatisticians, computer programmers, health economists, project managers, research assistants, a quality assurance officer and administrative support staff.